 Associate Professor of Political Science

 Ph.D., M.A.
-Maxwell School of Citizenship, Syracuse University
+Maxwell School of Citizenship and Public Affairs, Syracuse University

 Comparative (Western-Islamic) Political Philosophy

 Pols 227; Modern Political Theory